If Accounting is one of your UTME exam subjects, we advise you to use the reference texts in the JAMB Syllabus for Principles of Accounts to study.

 | 3 | Get Your Financial Accounting Right – Book Two | Ajileye, J. O. & Adetifa O. | Provides extended topics such as depreciation, bank reconciliation, and manufacturing accounts, designed for exam preparation. |

-| 4 | Basic Accounting | Akinduko, A. O (2001) | Presents accounting foundations, principles, classification, and double-entry concepts in simplified language. |
+| 4 | Basic Accounting | Akinduko, A. O (2001) | Provides structured explanations and practice questions aligned with the secondary school curriculum. |

 | 5 | A Guide to Government Accounting and Internal Audit | Awoyemi, E. O. | Focuses on public sector accounting, fund management, and control procedures relevant to government accounting systems. |